 Rada Electronics Technical Analysis (NASDAQ:RADA)

 The relative strength index compares the magnitude of recent gains to recent losses and is a momentum indicator.
 It attempts to assess overbought and oversold conditions of a stock.
-If the RSI of RADA stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position. .
+21.21 is the RSI value of RADA stock.